clearlinux/clear-linux-documentation/source/guides/stacks/dlrs.rst

 .. warning::

-   If you choose the Intel® MKL-DNN or Intel® MKL-DNN-VNNI image, your platform must support the Intel® AVX-512 instruction set.
+   If you choose the Intel® oneDNN image, your platform must support the Intel® AVX-512 instruction set.
 Otherwise, an *illegal instruction* error may appear, and you won’t be able to complete this guide.